 Norway is one of the best places for study abroad.
 Without a doubt, numberless students around the globe come to study in Norway.
 The best thing about Norway is the public Universities offer international students to come and study for free.
 However, without a genuine information, you’ll go no near the application process.

 Jumping to the fact, if you want to apply for masters degree course, I highly recommend you to apply by yourself.
-And this article will help you to process from the very beginning till the time of VISA.
+And this article will help you to get processed from the very beginning to the VISA processing period.

 Needless to say, running after consultancies will only cost you tons and tons of money.
-You can use that money for the flight cost and shopping stuff.
+You can actually save that money for the flight cost and shopping stuffs.

-It’s a lengthy process, but if you follow the following instruction and guide thoroughly, trust me it will not be hard for you.
+It’s a lengthy process, but if you follow the correct instructions and guide thoroughly, you’ll get through easily.

 Why is this article legitimate?
-I applied all by myself, and right now I’m here in Oslo writing this. 😀 Trust me, the consultancies will charge you a minimum of Rs 70,000 just to tell you the following things.
-You have to do everything by yourself even if you’re applying from Consultancy.
+I applied all by myself, and right now I’m here in Oslo writing this. 😀 Trust me, the consultancies will charge you a minimum of Rs 70,000 – Rs 100,000 by just simply uploading documents for you.
+You have to do everything by yourself even if you’re applying through them.